-Table 5: Shortcut menu options (cont.)
+Table 3: Shortcut menu options (cont.)

-Selection Description Enabled only when a waveform is selected.
+Selection Description Apply Calibration Enabled only when a waveform is selected.
 Opens a browser window where you can specify the correction file (.rfc) file to use for calibrating the selected waveform.
 The correction file must be generated using a generic signal with the same sampling rate as that of the signal you want to calibrate.
 You can also apply calibration to an imported waveform that was created using MATLAB.
-Apply Calibration Send to Environment plug-in Waveform List Enabled only when a waveform is selected.
+Send to Environment plug-in Waveform List Enabled only when a waveform is selected.
 Sends the selected waveform data to the Waveform list in the Environment plug-in.

-You can also drag and drop a waveform from the Waveform List to Instrument Control.
+When connected to an AWG5000 or AWG7000 Series instrument, you can also drag and drop a waveform from the Waveform List to Instrument Control.
 When you drag and drop a waveform, the sampling rate is automatically set in the instrument.